popsim-consortium/stdpopsim/docs/tutorial.rst

 Choose the species, contig, and recombination map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, let's set up a simulation of 10% of human chromosome 22 with a flat recombination map, drawing 200 samples from the Tennesen et al (2012) model of African history, ``Africa_1T12``.
+First, let's set up a simulation of 10% of human chromosome 22 with a flat recombination map, drawing 100 diploids from the Tennesen et al (2012) model of African history, ``Africa_1T12`` (which has a single population named `AFR`).
-Since SLiM must simulate the entire population, sample size does not affect the run time of the simulation, only the size of the output tree sequence
-(and, since the tree sequence format scales well with sample size, it doesn't affect this very much either).
+Since SLiM must simulate the entire population, sample size does not affect the run time of the simulation, only the size of the output tree sequence (and, since the tree sequence format scales well with sample size, it doesn't affect this very much either).

 .. code-block:: python